RyanCCollins/techrapport.github.io/_posts/2015-10-18-new-site-in-testing.md

 ---
-title: "New Website in Testing - Tech Rapport Blog"
+title: "New Website in Testing at Tech Rapport"
 description: "Tech Rapport's Blog - New Website in Testing."
 category: "Tech Rapport"
 published: true